Home visit: a festive table setting with drama

-Use textiles to make a colorful base.
-If you’re using winter’s palette of dark colors, off-set it with warm metals like gold.
-A centerpiece is a chance to add color.
+Use textiles to make a colourful base.
+If you’re using winter’s palette of dark colours, off-set it with warm metals like gold.
+A centrepiece is a chance to add colour.
 Here, florist Łukasz made a full-petalled bouquet, scattering some petals for a relaxed feel.
 His tip?
-Check guests can see over your bouquet: “Lay your palm on the table, arm vertical – it mustn’t go above your elbow.”
+Check guests can see over your bouquet: ‘Lay your palm on the table, arm vertical – it mustn’t go above your elbow.’

-For us, the idea of sitting around the dining table is the same as gathering around the fireplace.
-It’s traditional and intimate.”
+For us the idea of sitting around the dining table is the same as gathering round the fireplace.
+It’s traditional and intimate”

 Łukasz and Radek

 Serve up comfort

 Plan for your guests’ comfort and they’ll sit at your table long into the night.
 ‘Our friends become our family when we sit around the table together,’ says Łukasz, who adds to his table’s welcoming mood with little touches that put guests at ease – from extra cushions and throws to wrap round chilly shoulders, to an always-full glass and second helpings!

 Use candle light